 There were several other military veterans in the class, but the majority were young men, no women, looking for a career “on the job”.
 All I ever wanted was to be a police officer.

 Some of the non-vets were really not prepared for the real world they were about to enter.
 One young man that sat next to me was the son of a local photographer and studio owner.
 Basically a very nice, but naïve, young man.
 He was one of those not really ready.

 The breaking point came in a “Sex Crimes” class.
 The detective giving the class started passing out crime scene photos.
 There were actual scene photos and were graphic to say the least.

-My classmate dropped out the next morning and went back to work in his father’s studio.
+That classmate dropped out the next morning and went back to work in his father’s photography studio.

 We weren’t issued badges or firearms until late in training cycle and one student made a good example of why.
 It was unknown why and totally out of policy, but he tried to stop a vehicle on the freeway by waving his own handcuffs at the driver.
 He was dismissed the next day.
 At that time, a recruit could be dismissed for almost no reason at all, but they usually let you hang yourself.

 Over the following years the 55th Recruit class lost several graduates.
 One graduate was lost when he was shot while pursuing an escaped felon.
 The injury was such that he never returned.
 Another was arrested for having a sexual relationship with an underage “Explorer Scout”, several left HPD to join other, better paying mainland departments, 2 went on to join the F.B.I., several others have been arrested and fired for theft, drugs, assault, burglary, and one even for being overweight and not making the cut 6 months after graduation.

 In other words, all the same stuff that any cross section of humanity would display.